 Why you should book your family in for an eye exam this half term

-You’ll no doubt be scheduling in play dates, visiting attractions and catching up with friends this half term, but there’s something else you ought to think about – booking an eye examination for you and your family.
+You’ll no doubt be scheduling in play dates, visiting attractions again and catching up with friends where possible, but there’s something else you ought to think about this term – booking an eye examination for you and your family.

 When does my child need their first eye test?

 We usually recommend children go for their first eye test around the age of 3, followed by a repeat eye exam just before they start school.
 We know time flies and the chaos of family life means that eye examinations and dentist appointments can slip under the carpet, but it’s never too late to book that initial review.

 If no vision impairment is detected, we recommend repeating the test every two years.
 However, an annual sight test may be preferable if the optometrist has any concerns.

 There are signs to look out for in the meantime – or indeed before your child reaches 3 years old – that could indicate the need for an eye test.
 Some symptoms include: